Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Estimating the acceleration parameter with a Fisher information matrix

-With 1-month observation of DECIGO, the estimated results of $\Delta X_H$ are shown in Table 3.
-We further study the estimated uncertainty $\Delta X_{H}$ with 5-year observation of DECIGO.
-The results in Table 4 are well consistent with those obtained in the previous works \cite{10}.
-Based on five years' observation, one can essentially estimate the acceleration parameter with reasonable uncertainties, allowing for a rough assessment of the cosmic accelerated expansion.
-Our finding indicate that increasing the observation time can improve the signal-to-noise ratio and thus reduce the uncertainties of $X_{H}$.
-Such conclusion is strongly supported by the results shown in Fig.~7, from which one may also find that the estimated error gradually increases with the luminosity distance.
+Given a one month of observations with DECIGO, the estimated results of $\Delta X_H$ are shown in Table 4.
+We further studied the estimated uncertainty $\Delta X_{H}$ with 5-year observation of DECIGO.
+The results in Table 5 are well consistent with those obtained in the previous works \cite{10}.
+Based on five years of observation, we can essentially estimate the acceleration parameter with reasonable uncertainties, allowing for a rough assessment of the cosmic accelerated expansion.
+Our finding indicate that increasing the observation time can improve the S/N and thus reduce the uncertainties of $X_{H}$.
+Such a conclusion is strongly supported by the results shown in Fig.~7, from which we may also find that the estimated error gradually increases with the luminosity distance.

-Finally, we compare the uncertainty of $X_H$ measurements obtained through deep learning and Fisher information matrix.
-The former uses the data of 1-month observation, while the latter uses the data of 5-years observation.
-Fig.~8 illustrates the comparison results between the two methods.
-We also calculate the relative error $\frac{\Delta X_{H}}{X_{H}} \times 100\%$ and visualize the results in Fig.~9.
-Based on the simulated gravitational wave data with a time duration of 1 month, CNN can limit the relative error to 14.09\%, while LSTM network combined with GRU can limit the relative error to 13.53\%.
+Finally, Fig.~8 shows the results of both methods.
+We can also calculate the relative error $\frac{\Delta X_{H}}{X_{H}} \times 100\%$ and visualize the results in Fig.~9.
+Based on the simulated gravitational wave data with a time duration of 1 month, the CNN can limit the relative error to 15.71\%, while the LSTM network combined with GRU can limit the relative error to 14.14\%.
 Additionally, using Fisher information matrix for gravitational wave data with a 5-year observation can limit the relative error to 32.94\%.
-Therefore, compared with the Fisher information matrix method, deep learning techniques will significantly improve the constraints on the cosmic acceleration parameters at different redshifts.
+Therefore,the neural networks can give a high-precision estimation of the acceleration parameter at different redshifts.
 In this case, DECIGO is expected to provide direct measurements of the acceleration of the universe, by observing the chirp signals of coalescing binary neutron stars.

-\section{Summary and Discussion}
+\section{Summary and discussion}